EdoardoGruppi/AMLS_assignment20_21/Instructions.md

    If not, there are lots of guides on the web to install everything you need.
 For instance, you can take a look at [this](https://deeplizard.com/learn/video/IubEtS2JAiY).

 5. Finally, it is crucial to run the code below since Tensorflow tends to allocate directly all the GPU memory even if is not entirely needed.
-With these lines instead, it will allocate gradually the memory needed by the program.
+With these lines instead, it will allocate gradually the memory required by the program (see main.py).

    ```python
    if len(physical_devices) is not 0:
       tf.config.experimental.set_memory_growth(physical_devices[0], True)
    ```

-   **Note:** during the several experiments conducted, each execution has needed only 0.9 GB of GPU memory.
+   **Note:** during the several experiments conducted, each project execution has needed only 0.9 GB of GPU memory.
 Furthermore, the instruments provided by Tensorflow make the GPU management during the execution significantly difficult.
 Therefore, differently from the main memory, no instructions has been written to deallocate dinamically the GPU memory.
 Nevertheless, if it is necessary a possible solution is proposed in the Issues Section below.

 ## Run the code